 - Ask clarifying questions when not sure about something.
 Miscommunication can lead to unnecessary frustrations, delays in getting things done, and a negative work climate.
-As a team member, make sure you have a clear understanding of procedures, rules, or regulations, and always talk to your T&C or supervisor when in doubt.
+As a team member, make sure you have a clear understanding of procedures, rules, or regulations, and always talk to your T&CS or Program Manager when in doubt.

 - Share ongoing observational information about each school-age child in your care with colleagues and family members and use that information to plan for individual children and your group.

 - Provide a variety of developmentally appropriate choices and experiences for children and youth in your care.

 - Have developmentally appropriate expectations about school-age children's behaviors and be proactive when dealing with challenging behaviors.

 - Be open-minded and use creative thinking skills, like brainstorming, when planning or problem-solving.
 Be willing to see others' viewpoints and consider multiple options or solutions when tackling a problem or challenge.

 - Most importantly, have a good attitude and demonstrate respect for each individual you collaborate with.
 Appreciate each member of your team and welcome the knowledge, experience, or expertise that each has to offer.